celery/celery/docs/userguide/workers.rst

 .. versionadded:: 2.5

-Requires the :setting:`CELERYD_POOL_RESTARTS` setting to be enabled.
+Requires the :setting:`worker_pool_restarts` setting to be enabled.

 The remote control command :control:`pool_restart` sends restart requests to the workers child processes.
 It is particularly useful for forcing